 AN HOLY HOUSE

 THE TRADITIONAL STORY of Walsingham tells how, in 1061, during the reign of St. Edward the Confessor, Richeldis de Faverches, the Lady of the Manor of Walsingham Parva, was mystically visited by the Blessed Virgin Mary.
-Richeldis was taken in spirit to Nazareth where Our Lady told her to build a shrine in honour of the Holy House of the Annunciation, and to build it near a spring of water which miraculously appeared.
-Our Lady promised: “All who are in any way distressed or in need, let them seek me in that little house you have made at Walsingham.
+Richeldis was taken in spirit to Nazareth where Our Lady told her to build a shrine in honour of the Holy House of the Annunciation, and to build it near a spring of water which would miraculously appear.
+Our Lady promised: ‘All who are in any way distressed or in need, let them seek me in that little house you have made at Walsingham.
 To all that seek me there shall be given succour.
 And there at Walsingham in this little house shall be held in remembrance the great joy of my Salutation when Saint Gabriel told me that I should, through humility, become the Mother of God’s Son’.
 Many other stories were attached to the beginnings of the shrine by later generations, but what is certain is that Richeldis built a small wooden shrine as she was told to do, and pilgrims started coming from all around.
 People came to find succour and even healing from the waters of the Holy Well.
 They came in order to know God more closely through His loving Mother and their earthly home.